Risley-Propagandist/Risley-Charter/README.md

 those purposes only.
     F. Posters must be removed within three (3) days of the final listed date of the program; offenders will be frowned upon. :( (Fall 2002)
-  4. **Guest Suite.** Allocation of the rotating guest suite will be handled in the same manner as any other space allocation.
-Guest Suite Residents staying for longer than one month must be approved by Kommittee.
-(Spring 1988) An Artist in Residence may serve a maximum of four terms consecutively.
-This limitation does not apply to non-consecutive terms.
-(Spring 1993, rev. Spring 2003)
-  5. **Tammany.** The Tammany Managers shall have jurisdiction over Tammany from 8pm to 3am Friday and Saturday evenings while Risley is open to undergraduates.
+  4. **Tammany.** The Tammany Managers shall have jurisdiction over Tammany from 8pm to 3am Friday and Saturday evenings while Risley is open to undergraduates.
 Any use of Tammany outside of that time must be approved by the Managers, except when allocated by Kommittee.
 (Fall 1988)
-  6. **Cross Country Gourmet.** Risley Dining shall have the use of Tammany and the Rotunda for Cross Country Gourmet dinners, provided the Risley Kommittee receives notice of the event at least 2 weeks in advance and approves of the allocation.
-(Fall 1988)
-  7. **Misuse of Space.** If a group has been found to misuse Risley space, this group will be issued a written warning by the Grand Vizier to the group contact.
+  5. **Misuse of Space.** If a group has been found to misuse Risley space, this group will be issued a written warning by the Grand Vizier to the group contact.
 Upon evidence for a second misuse of space, the group will forfeit their present allocation and be required to attend the subsequent Kommittee meeting to address the grievance.
 Upon failure to attend Kommittee, the offending group will be added to the Groups in Poor Standing List in the Outside Groups Appendix.
 (Spring 2003, rev. Fall 2006)
-  8. **Fires in Cowcliffes.** Fires may be burned in the fireplace in Cowcliffes provided that a staff member is present and conscious.
-If there is a Risley Axe, it will remain, unless in use, in the secret cabinet to the right of the fireplace.
-(Spring 2003)
 ======
 ###Equipment
   1. **Risley Flag.** Risley Residential College will adopt an official flag for Risley.
 Risley